turbulette/turbulette/README.md

 - `📄 app.py` : Your API entrypoint, it contains the ASGI app
 - `📄 settings.py` : Will load settings from `.env` file

-!!! question
 Why have both `.env` and `settings.py`?

 You don't *have to*.
 You can also put all your settings in `settings.py`.
 But Turbulette encourage you to follow the [twelve-factor methodology](https://12factor.net), that recommend to separate settings from code because config varies substantially across deploys, *code does not*.
 This way, you can untrack `.env` from version control and only keep tracking `settings.py`, which will load settings from `.env` using Starlette's `Config` object.

 ### 2: Create the first app